SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 	   - Tyre Compound
 	   - Tyre Compound Color

-Notes: If you specify a required pitstop window, this will be applied for the first pitstop.
+Notes: If you specify a required pitstop window, this will be applied for the first pitstop only, of course.
 When a mandatory pitstop with a required tyre change and/or a required refueling has been defined, but actually there is no need for refueling or tyre change, the pitstop is planned as late as possible and only 1 liter will be refueled.
 All these are common scenarios for a GT3 solo or team sprint races.

 #### Pitstop & Service